tslocum/bgammon/REPLAY.md

 # Specification of bgammon.org replay file

 Replays are stored as .match files with lines separated by newline characters only (no carriage-return characters).
+Replay files are always UTF-8 encoded.

 ## Match format (.match)